-1. Purchases where the grantee has the power of eminent domain, but agrees that it will not condemn the property if an agreeable purchase price cannot be reached;
+- 1. Purchases in which the buyer has the power of eminent domain, but agrees that it will not condemn the property if an agreeable purchase price cannot be reached; - 2.
+Purchases in which the buyer does not have the power of eminent domain (e.g., non-profits, developers, or private individuals); and - 3.
+Purchases of government property (federal, state, local), when the buyer does not have the power of eminent domain.
+For example, if a non-profit offers to purchase a piece of property from the local UGLG, the acquisition is considered a voluntary acquisition.

-- 2. Purchases where the grantee does not have the power of eminent domain (e.g., non-profit UGLGs or a private individual); and - Purchases of government property (federal, state, local) where the grantee does not have the power of eminent domain.
-For example, if a non-profit offers to purchase a piece of property from the local redevelopment UGLG and with state CDBG funds.
+Under the URA, an acquisition is voluntary for buyers with eminent domain authority (e.g., UGLGs) if:

-Under the URA, an acquisition is voluntary for UGLGs with eminent domain authority if:
+- 1. No specific site is needed and any of several properties could be acquired for project purposes; - 2.
+The property is not part of an intended, planned or designated project area where other properties will be acquired within specific time limits; - 3.
+The buyer informs the owner in writing of the property's market value; and

-- No specific site is needed and any of several properties could be acquired for project purposes; - The property is not part of an intended, planned or designated project area where other properties will be acquired within specific time limits; - The UGLG informs the owner in writing of the property's market value; and - The UGLG informs the owner in writing that the property will not be acquired, through condemnation, if negotiations do not reach an amicable agreement.
+4. The buyer informs the owner in writing that the property will not be acquired, through condemnation, if negotiations do not reach an amicable agreement.